Muslim Woman Who Voted For Trump Wants Georgetown University To Intervene Over A Professor’s Anti-Trump Messages

 “I am writing to share with you that, as a result of my column, Prof. Fair has directed hateful, vulgar and disrespectful messages to me, including the allegations that I am: a ‘fraud’; ‘fame-mongering clown show’; and a ‘bevkuf,’ or ‘idiot,’ in my native Urdu, who has ‘pimped herself out’.”

 Nomani had initially appealed to Fair’s superiors at Georgetown University last month.
 She had sent an email complaint to the director of Georgetown’s Center for Security Studies, Bruce Hoffman, on December 2.
-In the complaint she had alleged Christine Fair of ‘slut-shaming’ her.
+In the complaint, she had alleged Christine Fair of “slut-shaming” her.
 In response to this, Fair took to Facebook on December 6, which is also mentioned in Nomani’s formal complaint to the University.
 Fair had accused Nomani of publishing their private messages and of attacking her First Amendment rights by appealing to her superior at work.

 “She has no right to decry criticism… even criticism that is in language that offends her fragile sensibilities.
 ‘F–k off’ and ‘go to hell’ and ‘pimping yourself out’ for media coverage offended her… but not ‘I can grab their p—-s’ or the various misogynist, racist, xeonophobic [sic] race-baiting bulls–t espoused by her candidate of choice.”